Providing the Top-Tier Criminal Defense Counsel You Deserve

 - Reckless behavior that caused the death of another person

-These types of fatal accidents can result in your being charged with intoxication manslaughter in Houston.
+If you are involved in this type of fatal accident, it can result in your being charged with intoxication manslaughter in Houston.
 The penalties for intoxication manslaughter are steep and lead to life-changing consequences.

 Do not let a manslaughter charge threaten your future.
 No matter the situation at hand, there may be a way to effectively challenge the case against you.
 With our results-driven approach and our experience litigating the most complex criminal cases, our Houston criminal defense attorneys are equipped to fight for your freedom.